mljuboja/Battleship/README.md

 # battleship.c
-Text-based version of Battleship in C programming language.
+The function source file of the text-based version of Battleship in C programming language.

 /*********************************************
 * Project: Battleship                        *